We continuously improve what we do.

 What matters to our customers?
 The survey showed customers put punctuality, reliability, station environment and train capacity at the top of the list.

-The next set of NRPS results will be published at the beginning of 2018.
+The next set of NRPS results will be published in July 2018.

 We use three other surveys to measure our services: